-A State law that allowed certain rifle cartridges to be used for deer hunting on private land was amended earlier this year to clarify requirements.
+Additional rifles can be used for deer hunting on private land only.
 During the firearms, reduction zone from Nov.
-17, 2018-Jan.
-31, 2019 (in zones where local ordinances allow the use of firearms) youth seasons, and special antlerless season (where open), rifles that fire cartridges meeting the following requirements may be used to hunt deer on private land only:
+16, 2019 – Jan.
+31, 2020 (in zones where local ordinances allow the use of firearms), youth season, and special antlerless season (where open), rifles that fire cartridges meeting the following requirements may be used to hunt deer on private land only:

 - The cartridge must have a minimum case length of 1.16 inches and a maximum case length of 3 inches.

 - The cartridge must fire a bullet with a minimum diameter of .243 inches (same as 6 mm).